Ewen0/cle-usb/README.md

 Status
 ======

 The application is currently under development.
-The GUI is continuously deployed [here](http://www.cle-usb.pw).
+The GUI is regularly deployed [here](http://www.cle-usb.pw).

 References
 ----------